revolunet/react-mailchimp-subscribe/README.md

 ## Usage

-Create a list on mailchimp, add a form and get its "action" attribute from the mailchimp UI
+Create a list on mailchimp, add an "Embedded" form and get its "action" attribute from the mailchimp UI

 The `MailchimpSubscribe` gives you a render prop with a `subscribe` method that you can call with your data.